 17. To support 32-bit COBOL compilers, such as Micro Focus Net Express, the definition of numeric fields has been changed to ensure the size allocation of 2-bytes, 4-bytes and 8-bytes.
 For example, a binary field defined as 9(6) COMP allocates 3-bytes of storage with some compiles and therefore would change the layout of data fields in a record, so these binary fields where changed to 9(8) COMP to ensure a 4-byte allocation.

-18. The OPR-SYS-PARM field has been revised to control the executable suffix of application sub-programs where "WIN" gets .dll for 32-bit code under newer versions of MS Windows, "DOS" refers to .exe suffix for 16-bit code under older versions of MS Windows and "AIX" refers .gnt suffix for Unix or IBM AIX.
+18. The OPR-SYS-PARM field has been revised to control the executable suffix of application sub-programs where "WIN" refers to .dll suffix for 32-bit code under newer versions of MS Windows, "DOS" refers to .exe suffix for 16-bit code under older versions of MS Windows and "AIX" refers .gnt suffix for Unix or IBM AIX.

 A few of the Software Customization Features applicable to each business accounting module that can be activated to meet specific user requirements without modifying existing online accounting programs are listed below:

 1. Provide a generalized report writer capability (procedure DB12), so the user can define content, select data, sort and print simple custom reports.

 2. Provide multiple report selection parameters (prompts), so the report content is easily customized in the basic accounting and management reports.
 The "Entry Correct" prompt enables the operator to print a report immediately or defer the printing by creating a batch job request.

 3. Modify data field names and prompt names that appear on data entry screens and report selection screens by simply editing the source Format File and reloading it using procedure DB11.

 4. Add additional online help text about any data field, report parameter prompt or error message by editing the source Help File and reloading it using procedure DB11.